 The latest version of Prospect lets you collaborate on files using your Quest headset, there are two ways to do this:

-- Viewing your own shared files – Files on which you've invited others to collaborate will appear within the project you've placed them.
-They will be noted with a multiple person icon next to the file name.
+- Viewing your own shared Files and Projects – Projects and FIles on which you've invited others to collaborate will be noted with a multiple person icon on the Project folder and/or next to the file name.

 - Viewing files that have been shared with you – Files that others have shared with you will appear in a "Shared with Me" section just below your project list.

 Inviting a Guest – A guest is someone who does not have a Prospect license.
 From the logged out view within the Quest, a guest can click the "Enter Join Code" button in the right-hand panel, enter the code received from the host, and join.

 Full step-by-step guide to collaboration – Follow this link for more on How to Share Project Files.

 Oculus Quest is a standalone device and does not leverage the power of a PC, meaning it has a limited processing power.
 We can't provide an exact maximum size as this is dependent on the type/complexity of the geometry.